Zhongxu-Wang/ArtSpeech/README.md

 Create a new folder: `Data/LibriTTS/train-clean-460/` Download the `train-clean-100.tar.gz` and `train-clean-360.tar.gz` datasets from <a href="https://www.openslr.org/60/" target="_blank">LibriTTS</a>, merge them, and place them in the `train-clean-460` directory.

 Download the articulatory features gt `predict` file and place it in the `Data/` directory.
-The predict file contains the articulatory features GT for the LibriTTS, LJSpeech, and VITS datasets.
+The predict file contains the articulatory features GT for the LibriTTS, LJSpeech, and VCTK datasets.
 If you want to train on your own dataset, please refer to this project: <a href="https://github.com/Zhongxu-Wang/TVsExtractor" target="_blank">TVsExtractor</a>.

 ### Train the Model